 Want to know more?
 Our ultimate guide tells you everything you need to know about restaurant scheduling software.

 Our comprehensive guide delves into the ultimate buyers list for restaurant equipment.
-Restaurants can expect to pay tens of thousands, depending on the size of restaurant and whether the equipment is new or second-hand.
+Restaurants can expect to pay tens of thousands, depending on the size of the restaurant and whether the equipment is new or second-hand.
 This includes:

 - Cooking equipment, such as ovens, slicers, hot plates, ranges, grills, and also pots, pans, and mixing equipment